 Creating your first team in Miro

-If you submit a corporate email address when creating an account, you might find out your company has already registered an account in Miro.
-You can either Request license or Create a new team to start whiteboarding.
+If you submit a corporate email address when creating an account, you might find out your company has already registered an account in Miro which is set to be discoverable for users with your domain.
+In this case, you can see the options to Request a license, Join a team or Create a new team to start whiteboarding.

 Creating a new account as a corporate user